tbrowder/brlcad-debian-package/README.md

 * Unpack the tar ball and leave it in place.

-* Edit 'Makefile' to defined the correct  release version.
+* Edit 'Makefile' to define the correct  release version.

 Execute 'make' in this directory to see further instructions.